TSawyer87/my-nixos/README.md

 ### Debugging with a Flake REPL output

+- One way to do this is to launch the repl with `nix repl` and inside the repl type `:lf /path/to/flake`.
+Or `nixos-rebuild repl --flake /path/to/flake` the latter provides a helpful welcome script showing what is loaded into your repl's scope.

   First, we'll create a REPL environment to inspect and debug our flake's outputs,packages, and configurations.
 Define a `repl` output in `flake.nix` for easy access with `nix repl .#repl`:

 ```nix
 # flake.nix